Best Things To Do In Paris

 Luxembourg Gardens| ©Juanedc

-Paris is a city of large green spaces and one of the most cared for and also one of the most visited are the Luxembourg Gardens, south of the Seine River.
-Its design, fountains and flowers are worth a visit, but don't just go there to do the tourist check: sit and read, buy an ice cream and watch the daily life of Paris go by in this park.
+Its design, fountains and flowers are worth a visit, but don't go just to do the tourist check: sit and read, buy an ice cream and watch the daily life of Paris move in this park.
 The hustle and bustle of Paris stops in these impeccable gardens within which you'll also find the palace that gives them their name.

 10. Fall in love with the Musée D'Orsay